briatte/parlnet/README.md

 This repository contains [R](http://www.r-project.org/) code to build and plot 150 cosponsorship networks out of the legislative activity of 27 parliamentary chambers in 19 European countries, plus Israel.
 The data cover approximately 558 years of parliamentary interactions.
 The resulting networks are stored in [`parlnet.rda`](https://github.com/briatte/parlnet/blob/master/parlnet.rda).

+# CITATION

+If you make use of the code or data made available through this repository, please cite the following paper:

+> [Briatte, François](http://f.briatte.org/).
+2016.
+“Network Patterns of Legislative Collaboration in Twenty Parliaments.” _Network Science_, 4(2): 266–71. [doi:10.1017/nws.2015.31](https://doi.org/10.1017/nws.2015.31)

+The paper is available online [in preprint format](http://f.briatte.org/research/parlnet-note.pdf), as well as its [appendix](http://f.briatte.org/research/parlnet-appendix.pdf), which explains how the data were collected and how the networks were constructed.

+# DATA

 | Country / Chamber | | | |
 |:------------------------------------------|:----------------------------------------------:|:------------------------------------------------------------:|:-----------------------------------------------:|
 | **Austria** (lower/national chamber only) | [R code](https://github.com/briatte/nationalrat) | [static plots](http://f.briatte.org/parlviz/nationalrat/plots.html) | [interactive visualization](http://f.briatte.org/parlviz/nationalrat) |